Jacobson-CompSysBio/JAILLM/notes/NetworkNotes.md

 ## 2 [Simple GNN](https://distill.pub/2021/gnn-intro/)

 It's possible to embed graphs with just an MLP architecture.
 GNNs are comprised of "blocks," with separate layers embedding the nodes *v*, edges *e*, and possibly the global state *u*.
-`
+Layers can then be stacked.

 ![Simple GNN](images/simpleGNN.png "Simple GNN")

+We utilize pooling in order to make node- or edge-level predictions.
+The pooling process is as follows:
+1. *gather* embeddings of each item to be pooled and concatenate in a matrix
+2. *aggregate* the gathered embeddings (usually with a sum)

+### 2.1 Message Passing